quasilyte/KTemplate/_docs/template_language.md

 The simplest form of expression is a variable.

-There are two variables in KTemplate:
+There are two types of variables in KTemplate:

 * Local: declared inside the template
 * External: the ones that are provided outside